JonUXD/isthemarketcheap/content/about.md

 # The Mission

-"Is the Market Cheap?" was born out of a simple frustration: financial news is noisy, emotional, and short-term.
+"Is the Market Cheap?" was born out of a simple frustration: we could not find a place where we could see an asset price relative to its all time high.
+We wanted a simple, at a glance view to track the most important assets for long time investors.

-We wanted a dashboard that answers one question: **How far are we from the top?**

-This tool aggregates data for Crypto, ETFs, and Commodities to provide a unified view of market discounts.
-It is open-source, free, and built for transparency.
+It is proven that doing value averaging is more profitable than dollar cost averaging, and this could be a good way to adjust your monthly contributions into your assets and commodities based on the KPI shown on this page.

-## Open Source
+# Open Source

 This project is built with **Next.js**, **Material UI**, and deployed on **Vercel**.
-The code is available on [GitHub](https://github.com/jonugartemoso/test-isthemarketcheap) for audit and contribution.